-Recently, I created a podcast about listening.
+Recently, I created a post about listening.
 As a musician, I have learned to listen, however there is listening, and there is listening with intention.
 We often listen without really listening for intent.
 We listen to form our response, or prejudge the content, or prejudge the context, reason, or content of the person talking.

 For the musical conductor, there are many layers of listening.
 What we listen for includes the following:

 - Blend (especially in choral music)

 - Tempo consistency

 And that’s not the full list.
 Conductors listen to multiple layers simultaneously.
 Some choral conductors sing along with the choir.
 I’m not sure what their logic is, but it’s not possible for me to sing and listen at the same time.
 My singing blocks my ability to listen.

 I remember talking to someone and thinking that they were not really listening.
 They were formulating their response while I was talking.
 Therefore, they could not fully respond to the content or context of what I was saying.

 I have also experienced the overtaking leader.
 Sometimes overtaking is a sign of anxiety, if the leader is afraid of the comments they anticipate will be critical, rather than listening for a perspective that they might not have considered.
 In this instance, and many others, the leader actually blocks receiving information that could be helpful.